I admit: I’ve bent the web many times in the past. For example, I’ve:

-- Using tables for layout
+- used tables for layout

-- Giving submit buttons the pointer cursor
+- given submit buttons a pointer cursor

 “If you’ve never watched early television programs, it’s instructive viewing.
 Television was at that time often referred to as “radio with pictures,” and that’s a pretty accurate description.
 Much of television followed the format of popular radio at that time.”